Angad0691996/terraform-aws-ec2-scheduler/README.md

 ------------------------------------------------------
 FEATURES
 ------------------------------------------------------
-- Automatically starts EC2 at 4:00 PM IST.
+- Automatically starts EC2 at 09:00 AM IST.
-- Automatically stops EC2 at 4:30 PM IST.
+- Automatically stops EC2 at 21:00 PM IST.
 - Uses a single Lambda function for both actions (start/stop).
 - Infrastructure fully managed with Terraform.
 - Cost-effective (Lambda & EventBridge are free for this use case).